Information for Parents

 Lead poisoning information and resources for parents

-Lead poisoning happens when a child comes in contact with lead dust from their environment that then enters their bodies through their mouth from hands, toys, and pacifiers that have tiny amounts of lead on them.
+Lead is a naturally occurring metal that can be found in our home, work, school, or childcare environments.
+People can be exposed to lead by ingesting lead dust or paint chips, consuming lead-contaminated food, or water, use of cultural products, consumer products, or by bringing lead home from the workplace.
+Young children are most vulnerable to lead poisoning as the lead dust from their environment can easily enter their bodies through their mouth from hands, toys, and pacifiers that have tiny amounts of lead on them.
 Lead is especially harmful to children under the age of six years.

 Why is it important to test my child for lead?